reimagined/resolve/docs/Tutorials/Hacker News Tutorial.md

 A user has the following fields:
 * id - a unique user ID automatically created on the server side
-* name - a unique user name which a user provides in the registration form
+* name - a unique username provided by a user in the registration form
 * createdAt - the user's registration timestamp

 ### Write Side